algorealmInc/SwarmNL/examples/http-client/README.md

 repl amazing
 ```

+When the replicated data arrives on a node and reaches the application layer, it is immediately sent to a remote server.
-You should see the message `Successfully sent POST request.` printed to the terminal.
+You should see the message `Successfully sent POST request.` printed to the terminal afte this operation.

 ## Run with Docker